BrenKenna/webdev-ca2/README.md

   - Populating the table (data & column names are separate object fields):

     - Empty the current result block & embed the result in html with class / id values in javascript loop over results
   - Read the sql-results header array => html
     - Read each results line array => html

+  - The action is straight forward enough:

+    - Problem is that database is massive and is read into a response, then read into another object.
+    - Although the results + db objects are reset to null, memory issues still persist.
+    - Cannot find a way to clear the xhttp.response when done.

 - Tidy up: